InstantQR

 DNS Propagation Checker

-Check whether your DNS changes are visible across multiple major public resolvers.
-Great for A, AAAA, CNAME, MX, TXT, NS, and SOA records.
+Check whether DNS changes are visible across multiple major public resolvers.
+This is useful after updating A, AAAA, CNAME, MX, TXT, NS, or SOA records and wanting to know whether the new value is showing up in the real world yet.

 Propagation %